 Specific patterns of dysfunction can be related to the area of the brain that has been damaged.

-Generally, damage to the frontal lobes causes loss of the ability to solve problems and to plan and initiate actions, such as crossing the street or answering a complex question.
+Generally, damage to the frontal lobes causes loss of the ability to solve problems and to plan and initiate actions, such as crossing the street or answering a complex question (sometimes called executive functions).
 But some specific impairments vary depending on which part of the frontal lobe is damaged.

 If the back part of the frontal lobe (which controls voluntary movements) is damaged, weakness or paralysis can result.
 Because each side of the brain controls movement of the opposite side of the body, damage to the left hemisphere causes weakness on the right side of the body, and vice versa.

 If the middle part is damaged, people may become apathetic, inattentive, and unmotivated.
 Their thinking becomes slow.
 If the middle back part of the left frontal lobe (Broca area) is damaged, people may have difficulty expressing themselves in words—an impairment called Broca (expressive) aphasia (see see Aphasia).